aixoss/aix-puppet/README.md

  #### 0.5.5:
    - Rubocop warnings removal
  #### 0.5.4:
-   - add status before and after ifix removal, as these status exist before and after ifix installation.
+   - add status before and after efix removal, as these status exist before and after efix installation.
 Commonnalize status output persistence into Flrtvc.step_status method.<br>
     These files can be found:<br>